alperencodes/modul-183/README.md

 # modul-183 - [Grade: 5.5](https://en.wikipedia.org/wiki/Academic_grading_in_Switzerland)
 💡Note: This app was a school project (modul-183) from more than a year ago.
 This is only a reupload from the GitHub Classroom repo so that it also is publicly accessible.

-This repository demonstrates a basic web-app solely for authentification purposes.
+This repository demonstrates a basic web-app solely for learning how to implement security measures to prevent cyber attacks.
 To get started, you'll need to install (or check if you already have) some dependencies.

 ## Dependencies